Anon-Planet/thgtoa/docs/guide/index.md

 ### Important Warning

 **This route is the easiest but is not designed to resist highly skilled adversaries.
 It is however usable on any device regardless of the configuration.
-This route is also vulnerable to correlation attacks (See [Your Anonymized Tor/VPN traffic][Your Anonymized Tor/VPN traffic:]) and is blind to anything that might be on your device (this could be any malware, exploit, virus, remote administration software, parental controls...).
+This route is also vulnerable to correlation attacks (See [Your Anonymized Tor/VPN traffic](#traffic-anonymization)) and is blind to anything that might be on your device (this could be any malware, exploit, virus, remote administration software, parental controls...).
 Yet, if your threat model is quite low, it is probably sufficient for most people.**

 If you have time and want to learn, we recommend going for other routes instead as they offer far better security and mitigate far more risks while lowering your attack surface considerably.